What is a Criminal Background Check?

 - Offences that are outside the jurisdiction of the Australian police agencies and the Australian courts

-Do my Traffic Convictions Appear on a Police Check Certificate?
+Do my Traffic Convictions Appear on a police check results?

 More serious driving offences such as negligent driving, drunk driving, or driving without a licence will certainly appear on your criminal history check.

-When Do Employers Need a Police Check Certificate?
+When Do Employers Need a police check results?

 While some employers and registration bodies have legal permission to check your criminal record, they will still need to have your consent.
 You will need to provide your background check certificate if you’re applying for any of the following: